 Creating a plan to help grow your savings doesn’t require you to have a green thumb – but it does take a little commitment.

 You’ve likely heard the expression “pay yourself first.”
 There’s a lot of truth – and importance – to that advice.
 A 2016 IpsosFootnote 1 survey found that 46 per cent of Canadians over the age of 55 worry they won’t have enough money saved for retirement.
 To avoid this concern down the road, it’s good advice to make regular saving part of your monthly household budget – even small amounts to begin can grow into something much larger when you commit to “paying yourself first.”

 Once you have a budget established, working with your financial security advisor, you can set up a monthly pre-authorized chequing (PAC) contribution plan to automatically grow your savings.
 By creating a PAC, you can take advantage of compound growth and avoid the seemingly annual stress of finding money to contribute to your registered retirement savings plan (RRSP), before the tax filing deadline.

 Reduce your income taxes

 When you’re ready to set up automatic contributions, you’ll need to decide where to invest them.
-While non-registered accounts are an option, the most popular are RRSPs and tax-free savings accounts (TFSAs) (link to RRSP and TFSA article).
+While non-registered accounts are an option, the most popular are RRSPs and tax-free savings accounts (TFSAs).
 Both options are government programs that provide tax-advantaged savings.

 Depending on your situation and stage of life, you may want to explore the benefits of each and talk to your advisor about how they can work together to increase your savings – and tax benefits.